 It is important to note that the students fulfilling the requirements for a language certificate in a particular language will have this achievement noted on their transcript.
 Also, students completing a minor or major program in a language who at the same time meet the minimum grade requirements for a language certificate would have both the certificate and the minor noted on their transcript.
 The option of earning a Language Certificate is available to all St. Mary’s students, from all the schools.

-Language Certificates can currently be earned in Spanish, Portuguese, and Japanese.
+Language Certificates can currently be earned in Spanish and Portuguese.

 Requirements to obtain a Language Certificate: